Cumulocity-IoT/cumulocity-xdk-agent/README.md

 - NOISEENABLED=<TRUE TO SEND MEASUREMENTS, FALSE OTHERWISE> | default-value false

 with the defined streamrate:
-- STREAMRATE=<RATE TO SEND MEASUREMENTS TO C8Y IN MILISECONDS>| default-value 5000
+- STREAMRATE = <RATE TO SEND MEASUREMENTS TO C8Y IN MILLISECONDS> | default-value 5000

 Measurements types can be switched on/off in config.txt by setting the value to true/false.
 > NOTE: Make sure you use Unix line endings instead of Windows line endings.
 Otherwise config file cannot be parsed correctly.